 The information presented in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units, unless otherwise indicated.
-"Our," "we," "us" and "Enterprise" as used in this prospectus supplement and the accompanying prospectus refer to Enterprise Products Partners L.P., its wholly owned subsidiaries and its investments in unconsolidated affiliates, including Duncan Energy Partners L.P.
-(NYSE: DEP) ("Duncan Energy Partners"), a publicly traded, consolidated subsidiary of Enterprise.
+"Our," "we," "us" and "Enterprise" as used in this prospectus supplement and the accompanying prospectus refer to Enterprise Products Partners L.P., its wholly owned subsidiaries, Duncan Energy Partners L.P.
+(NYSE: DEP) ("Duncan Energy Partners"), a publicly traded, consolidated subsidiary of Enterprise, and Enterprise's investments in unconsolidated affiliates.
 References to "EPO" are intended to mean the consolidated business and operations of our primary operating subsidiary, Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.).